tagtogorg/tagtog-doc/webeditor.md

 <div class="page-section">
   <div class="two-third-col">
     <h2>Type of annotations</h2>
     <p>You can annotate at text span level or at document level.
-Let's take a look to the type of annotaitons you can create using tagtog:</p>
+Let's take a look to the type of annotations you can create using tagtog:</p>
     <table style="width:100%">
       <tr>
         <th>Annotation type</th>